Cardfactoryadmin/CFP/README.md

 ***Ultimate phishing tool in python.
 Includes popular websites like facebook, twitter, instagram, github, reddit, gmail and many others.***

-### [*]Announcement

-This project is now a part of [MaxPhisher](https://github.com/KasRoudra/MaxPhisher).
-Further bug fixes and feature addition will be available in that

 ### [+] Installation